 Schott’s Original Miscellany began life as a Christmas card.
 While working as a freelance photographer (you can see my portfolio here) I sent my clients an annual festive card … to remind them that I was alive.
-Because they were cheaper to print, these cards tended to be graphic rather than photographic – like the one show on the left.
+Because they were cheaper to print, these cards tended to be graphic rather than photographic – like the one shown on the left.

 In 2003, I decided to create a little booklet of information of use to photographers, designers, and picture editors.
 Included were essential data on film stocks, lighting temperatures, cropping specs, chemical formulae, and the like.

 To make this somewhat dry content a little more palatable, I added a host of curiosities: the kind of information at the back of our minds and on the tips of our tongue — like wine bottle sizes and unusual phobias.

 On my way to pitch this Christmas card idea to a large advertising agency (WPP), I was waylaid by an old friend (Martin) who persuaded me to turn the card into a book.

 After some months in the British Library (Humanities 2, mainly), I had researched, written, and typeset (using Quark XPress) 160 pages.
 I managed to persuade The Pear Tree Press (the one in Stevenage, not the one in Jamaica) to print 50 hard-back copies.